-Pisang peak climbing is considered one of the easier trekking peaks in Nepal which is located in Annapurna region of Nepal.
+Pisang peak climbing is considered one of the easier trekking peaks in Nepal which is located in the Annapurna region of Nepal.
 With an altitude of 6091 meters, this peak climbing offers worthy trekking in the famous Annapurna region of Nepal.
 This easy and worthy peak climbing to Pisang peak is rewarded with varieties of an ecosystem, diverse cultures, stunning landscapes, and beautiful villages.
 Despite knowing as the easiest trekking peak, a very high level of physical fitness and mentality is required to climb this peak successfully.
-Summiting Pisang peak offers glittering views of sparkling snowcapped peaks such as Tilicho peak, Annapurna II, Annapurna IV, Gangapurna and other small ranges.
+Summiting Pisang peak climbing offers glittering views of sparkling snowcapped peaks such as Tilicho peak, Annapurna II, Annapurna IV, Gangapurna, and other small ranges.
 This adventurous peak climbing starts with the scenic drive from Kathmandu to Besi Sahar.
-Besi Sahar is the starting point of this trek then trail leads us through beautiful villages, landscapes, and forests of rhododendron.
+Besi Sahar is the starting point of this trek the trail leads us through beautiful villages, landscapes, and forests of rhododendron.
 After summiting this peak the views around the Himalayan peaks are mind-blowing.
 Sub-tropical lush vegetation is explored while returning back after summiting the peak.
 Truly this peak is an ideal choice to experience the beauty of the Himalayan region.